 Customer segmentation is grouping customers into segments that reflect common patterns in their demographics, interests, behavior, and characteristics.
 It helps companies know their customers better and market to them more effectively.

 ML methodologies do a particularly great job analyzing customer data, uncovering patterns, and gaining insights.
-The customer segments they identify are more precise than those determined using manual or conventional methods.
-Common ML algorithms for customer segmentation are k-means clustering, BIRCH, and DBSCAN.
+The identified customer segments are more precise than those determined using manual or conventional methods.
+Common ML algorithms in eCommerce for customer segmentation are k-means clustering, BIRCH, and DBSCAN.

 BecauseMarket, an eCommerce brand for personal care needs, uses smart segmentation to analyze its target customers and offer a seamless experience.
 In particular, they determined that seniors with incontinence might be too embarrassed to ask for adult diapers in physical stores and would appreciate the products being delivered discreetly to their doorstep.

-Dynamic pricing is a flexible and responsive approach to setting prices.
-Instead of sticking to fixed prices, businesses consider several factors, including demand, supply, competition, and operating costs.
+Dynamic pricing is one of the most common machine learning use cases in eCommerce.
+Implying a flexible and responsive approach to setting prices, it makes businesses consider several factors, including demand, supply, competition, and operating costs, during price formation.
 It’s hard to do this job manually.

 ML can step in to process vast amounts of data and adjust pricing according to business rules.
-These rules can consider not only shifting market forces but also customer’s location, the day of the week, the season of the year, and other details.
+These rules can consider not only shifting market forces but also customer location, day of the week, season, and other details.
 It can even analyze personal information about a specific customer to predict how much they might be willing to pay.

 Dynamic pricing lets you increase prices for products in demand, revving up profits.
 You can also sell overstocked products at lower prices to prevent inventory waste and drive revenue even when times get rough.
 And you can rest assured that your prices stack up well against competitors.

-ML techniques greatly assist demand forecasting.
+ML techniques greatly assist in demand forecasting for eCommerce.
 They speed up data processing, automatically update forecasts drawing on recent data, identify hidden patterns, and make projections more accurate.